inm-web-labs/inm-labs-component-library/vuepress/README.md

 ## Changelog

-- 0.0.10 - update vue-format-amount-input component
+- 0.0.11 - fixed behaviour of hover/focus when no currency is provided